 The two drivers - representing Russia and Ukraine - face each other in the middle of the single-lane bridge.
 In analogy to the above three strategies, both can either: (i) fight (continue to push), (ii) surrender (swerve) or (iii) negotiate (stop pushing to find a way out together).
 This results in a matrix of a total of nine (32) possible combinations of strategies or outcomes.
-For both countries, each of the nine combinations is evaluated independently on a scale of 1-9.
+While all nine combinations are theoretically possible, some are more likely than others.
+For both countries, each of the nine combinations is evaluated independently - from what is perceived as their point of view - on a scale of 1-9.
 The combination that represents the worst outcome for a state receives 1 point (lowest individual pay-off).
 The best outcome is assigned 9 points (highest individual pay-off).
-The analysis leads to the following: